-0 Note

-bears in the title bar on systems with unsaved configurations.
-The when a user logs in or out of a Makito X4 when the current configuration has bet.

-Haivision Makito X Welcome Administrator (Sign Out)  🐼 🕇 🗮 🗌
+Note A warning indication appears in the title bar on systems with unsaved configurations.
+The indication is displayed when a user signs in or out of a Makito X4 when the current configuration has not been saved in a preset.
+Haivision Makito X Welcome Administrator (Sign Out) Settings Security Settings Security Presets

-Settings Security

-Status

-Presets • Import